-Sometimes recognizing hearing loss isn't as easy as say noticing that your socks are mismatched.
+Sometimes recognizing hearing loss isn't easy, due to the gradual onset and progression of the condition.
 A lot of people go years without realizing their hearing has changed.
-And that’s a big deal.
 Your ears play critical roles within your body, including your brain.
 Even mild hearing loss can impact your health.
-So what are some of the signs of hearing loss that you should be looking for?
+So, what are some of the signs of hearing loss that you should be looking for?

 Asking to have things repeated.
 Everyone needs to have things repeated now and again.
 But if you ask more and more often and sometimes feel “outside” the conversation, you might want to have your hearing professionally checked.
 Asking to have things repeated can quickly turn into a bad habit.
 Sadly, a lot of times people will recognize they are bothering others by asking to have things repeated but won’t recognize their hearing changes.
 Instead they begin to avoid conversations.
 Don’t isolate yourself, recognize this sign of hearing loss and remember there is something you can do about it.